cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(n).
 If the signature is leaked, then security of G'(n) reduces to the scenario wherein randomness is expanded directly from G(n).

+If a private key sk is stored and used inside an HSM, then the signature calculation is implemented inside it, while all other operations (including calculation of a hash function, Extract and Expand functions) can be implemented either inside or outside the HSM.

 Also, in systems where signature computations are expensive, these values may be precomputed in anticipation of future randomness requests.
 This is possible since the construction